Sixth-generation farmer Craig Nicholson has made extensive energy-efficiency changes to his business.

 As one set of improvements started, Red Tractor brought in new legislation requiring windows to be added to poultry sheds.
-Craig was keen to maintain his high standards of care, as well as following the new guidelines, and after further consultation with the Energy Efficiency Business Support Service, he is now planning to install windows before his next batch of chicks arrive later in the year.
+Craig was keen to maintain his high standards of care, as well as following the new guidelines, and after further consultation with our team, he is now planning to install windows before his next batch of chicks arrive later in the year.

 Around 10% of heat can be lost through windows, so he wants to ensure that the hard work in fitting the appropriate heaters and ventilation system doesn’t go to waste.

 Craig, who manages the farm alone with relief workers when needed, said: “The new heating has been up and running for a number of months.
 I feel it gives a more efficient heat in the shed, although I am still learning the new system now it’s controlled by a computer.